It’s powerfully simple. Fill any room with wall-to-wall stereo sound, while built-in voice control puts millions of songs at the tip of your tongue.

 With the Bose Music app, you can easily browse through all your music in one place and seamlessly jump between stations, playlists and services.
 Plus, it’s another simple way to control the Bose Home Speaker 500.
 Setting up presets with the app is easy, so the music you love is just one touch away.
 And multiple users can personalise their experience and content.

 Meet the family

 The Bose Home Speaker 500 is part of a Bose family of smart speakers and soundbars.
-And with Alexa voice control built in, you have millions of songs at the tip of your tongue.
+And with built-in voice control, you have millions of songs at the tip of your tongue.
 Or you can manage everything from the Bose Music app.
-Bring all your entertainment to life—music, movies and TV—in any room you want.
+Bring all of your entertainment to life—music, movies and TV—in any room you want.

 Want to listen to the same music in different rooms at the same time?
 You can always group two or more Bose Home Speakers together—and now, with Bose SimpleSync™ technology, you can also group a Bose Home Speaker with a Bose SoundLink Bluetooth and play them both in perfect sync.

 How do I set up the Bose Home Speaker 500?

 Simply download the Bose Music app on your device, plug in the speaker and open the app to get started.
 The app will guide you through setting up your account on the speaker, adding your account information for your favourite music services and choosing your voice assistant (where available).

 Is the Bose Home Speaker 500 compatible with Bose SoundTouch speakers?